Vyral/justin-udy/_posts/2024-05-10-what-s-going-on-in-our-housing-market-this-spring-copy.md

 We've seen more questions and variations in closing costs than ever before.
 For instance, one request was for $35,000 in closing costs.
 Sounds enormous, right?
 Well, let's break it down and understand why it's important to be informed about these costs.

-Closing costs are an important step of finalizing a property purchase.
+Closing costs are an important step in finalizing a property purchase.
 To help you understand this, here’s an outline of what closing costs can cover and how they are applied.
 The seller's contribution to closing costs is a key element.
 It specifies the amount the seller agrees to contribute, which can be applied in several ways at the buyer's discretion:

 **1\.
 Permanent or Temporary Reduction.** A permanent Reduction means using the seller's contribution to lower the mortgage interest rate for the life of the loan.
 For example, reducing a 7% interest rate to 6.25% on a 30-year fixed loan.
 On the other hand, the Temporary Reduction, also known as a mortgage buy-down, temporarily lowers the interest rate.
 For instance, you might have a 5% rate in the first year, 6% in the second year, and then it reverts to the original 7% rate.